GreenDelta/openLCA2-manual/src/allocation.md

 ### System Expansion

+Another way to address multi-output product systems is via System Expansion.
 In system expansion, the inventory associated with the production of a by-product is subtracted from the total inventory of the multi-output product system.
-This “avoided product” is calculated based on an additional, single-output product system that “expands” the system boundaries.
+This “avoided impact” is calculated based on an additional, single-output product system that “expands” the system boundaries.

+According to ISO 14044, system expansion should be the preferred approach for handling multi-output processes, as it avoids allocation by accounting for the avoided impacts of by-products.

 ![](./media/allocation_vs_se.png)
 <br>_Expanding the system boundaries to subtract the impact of a by-product from the product system_

-For example, if a process produces electricity and heat (such as in a co-generation setup), and you want to isolate the burdens of producing the electricity, the heat can be treated as an avoided product.
-Technically, this means the environmental impact of producing the same amount of heat via another process (e.g., “Heat, gas heating”) is subtracted from the total impacts of the co-generation system.
+For example, if a process produces electricity and heat (such as in a co-generation setup), and you want to isolate the impacts of producing the electricity, the heat can be treated as an avoided product.
+This means that the environmental impact of producing the same amount of heat via another process (e.g., “Heat, gas heating”) is subtracted from the total impacts of the co-generation system.
 Effectively, the modeled system is "credited" for offsetting that external heat production.

-According to ISO 14044, system expansion should be the preferred approach for handling multi-output processes, as it avoids allocation by accounting for the avoided impacts of substituted products.

-In openLCA, this can be implemented by checking the “Avoided product” box for the by-product.
+In openLCA, system expansion can be implemented by checking the “Avoided product” box for the by-product as seen below:

 ![](./media/avoided_example_check.png)
 <br>_Avoided product check box highlighted in the Inputs/Outputs tab_